-Unlike T/T, a Letter of Credit enables the buyer to add an extra layer of security, by forcing the supplier to fulfil certain, pre-determined, requirements before the funds are transferred.
-The key point here is that no deposit payment is required, which vastly reduce the risks on the buyers side.
+Unlike T/T, a Letter of Credit enables the buyer to add an extra layer of security, by forcing the supplier to fulfill certain, pre-determined, requirements before the funds are transferred.
+The key point here is that no deposit payment is required, which vastly reduces the risks on the buyer’s side.

 The question, when paying by Letter of Credit, is under which conditions the payment shall be ‘released’.

-The bank will automatically release the funds to the supplier, and then credit the buyer, automatically once these conditions has been fulfilled.
+The bank will automatically release the funds to the supplier and then credit the buyer, automatically once these conditions have been fulfilled.

-Bank personnel are not industry experts.
+Bank personnel is not industry experts.
 Once they have received the required documentation, the money is transferred.

 1. The seller and buyer sign a Sale Agreement that states the conditions that must be fulfilled before the payment shall be released